rust-lang/leadership-council/policies/project-directorship/election-process.md

 Each Council member will share their (non-binding) preference on each candidate in isolation.
 The actual discussion and election process is described in the "Election Meeting" section below.

 NOTE: The facilitator must ensure that the document is accessible to every voting member and *no one else*.
-In particular, if an existing Council member is among the candidates, the hackmd cannot created under the Leadership Council hackmd organisation.
+In particular, if an existing Council member is among the candidates, the document cannot be created under the Leadership Council HackMD organisation.

-In 2025, the facilitator created a document in their personal account, set the "Read" and "Write" Note permissions to "Signed-in users" and took care to only share the link with the voting members.
+For example, in 2025, the facilitator created a document in their personal account, set the "Read" and "Write" Note permissions to "Signed-in users" and took care to only share the link with the voting members.
 After the meeting, they set the permission to "Only me".

 This is to work around the fact that our free HackMD accounts don't allow sharing a private note with more than three other people.
 The facilitator should investigate other solutions ahead-of-time.